-Not All Cheese Are Vegetarian – Switzerland Cheese Advisory3 min read
+Not All Cheeses Are Vegetarian – Switzerland Cheese Advisory

 Recently I came back from my trip to Switzerland.
 I have to admit that I took Switzerland pretty lightly before travelling.
-Usually I am very excited about travelling to some place and I do a lot of research.
+Usually, I am very excited about travelling to someplace and I do a lot of research.
 However, I agree that I did not know much about Switzerland and its culture before visiting it.
 As a vegetarian, I was sure that I will be eating mainly potatoes and cheese.
-I knew that not all cheese are vegetarian, but I did not know much about authentic vegetarian dishes of Switzerland.
-I even told my friend that if I do not find anything, I will just buy some veggies from supermarket and make a soup.
+I knew that not all cheeses are vegetarian, but I did not know much about authentic vegetarian dishes in Switzerland.
+I even told my friend that if I do not find anything, I will just buy some veggies from the supermarket and make a soup.
 But I was wrong!

 Why Not All Cheese Are Vegetarian

-In cheesemaking process, a complex set of enzymes is used to separate milk into solid curds.
+In the cheesemaking process, a complex set of enzymes is used to separate milk into solid curds.
 This complex set of enzymes is called Rennet.
 It is produced in the stomach of young mammals.
-To extract this enzyme, unfortunately a younglings has to die.
+To extract this enzyme, unfortunately, a youngling has to die.
 If the cheese comes from the cow milk then the rennet comes from the younglings of the cow.

 Rennet can be vegetarian as well.
 You can use plant-based ingredients or microbial culture to process the cheese.
 The cost is usually lower and quality of the cheese is usually similar.
 However, many cheesemakers in Switzerland still prefer the authentic way of producing cheese.
 In recent years, due to higher demand and lower cost, a trend is becoming popular across the world to produce vegetarian cheese.